camilotejeiro/camilotejeiro.github.io/_posts/2019-05-16-rfic1-ics-wireless-comms-class-resources.md

 ---
-title: 'RFIC1: Ultra-Low-Power ICs for Wireless Communcations -- Class Resources'
+title: 'RFIC1: Ultra-Low-Power ICs for Wireless Communications -- Class Resources'
 ---

 These learning resources are to be kept for reference to describe class projects completed during my